cobite/safebox-testing/README.md

 You must set your A record in your domain providers settings to point to your servers IP address.
 This may take a few hours or longer, depending on your location.
 You can check many dns lookup websites to see if it has updated yet.

+An example A record for the root domain (domain.com) would look like:

+TYPE HOST VALUE TTL
+A Record @ server ip 5 min

+An example A record for a sub-domain (ant.domain.com) would look like:

+TYPE HOST VALUE TTL
+A Record ant server ip 5 min

 Once that is done you can proceed:

 To start the application, we will do: